Ideation: Generating Business Ideas

 • Identify patterns

-Example: Search "I hate booking" on Twitter → common frustrations → potential solutions.
+Example: search "I hate booking" on Twitter, group the common frustrations, sketch potential solutions.

 Formula: [Target Customer] + [Problem Type] = Idea